f1nal3/Juniorgram/Docs/New models explained.md

 ```

 Creating a new model inside this repository method looks quite ugly, because we already have an object.
-Other choice was to make storage field mutable and define methods which are operating data as 'const', even when it's not going to be const, like operator[].
+Other choice was to make storage field mutable and define methods which are operating data as 'const', even when it's not going to be const, like ***operator[]***.

 ## Specific models

 Obviously, that specific models inherit base class, override pure virtual method and define template argument, represent table from DB and so on.
 Also, they are totally independent from any DB.
 It can be used in any repository.
 The usage of them is similar with previous models.
-In general we have the same fields, but access there we get by overrided ***operator[]***, not by ***operator.***, which is cannot be overrided.
+In general we have the same fields, but access there we get by overrided ***operator[]***, not by ***operator.***(dot), which is cannot be overrided.
 The internal realization is container and therefore we can use container advantages when we need to fill fields by incoming data(non-DB).
 I mean we can create automated initialization and it has done.
 Eventually, for user it's the same model, but with different field access, but other entities may use it as a container.

 ## Filling models

 > Filling is almost casting, but more general, because filling includes many casts.
+So, when I say 'filling' it means cast.

 At the beginning I wanted to make casting logic at the side of models.
 However, it caused serious problems.
 Main, but not the most difficult one was single responsibility problem.
 I mean that the base class was in charge of casts and storing data.
 That's not so good.
 Only one task must stay.
 Also, it declares that base abstract class must have 2 template arguments, the first for enum, the second for raw return type, but we need to know them at different steps of usage.
 From the one hand, we must know template for enum and those links to that we must know what kind of model we want to use.
 From the other hand, we must know raw return type, the second template parameter, but we don't know when we must know this.
 Probably, we would like to know what return type to use at the beggining of the server, because at that step server connects to database and this return type is implicitly defined by this database, explicitly by library we're using.
 All that led to quite strange structure of templates - templated inheritance.
-It declared, that I can use class 'User' which was representing table 'users' everywhere I can, but I have to define later the first argument of template.
+It declared, that I can use class ***User*** which was representing table 'users' everywhere I can, but I have to define later the first argument of template.

 > Plus, it made all stuff which uses this specific models template too(especially repositry).
 Otherwise, how to define the first template argument?